kolov/pepper/docs/README.md

 case object AuthorizedAccess extends AuthorizationResult
 ```

-To execute rules, we need so rule evaluation service - `RE[F]`, which will difer per application.
+To execute rules, we need so rule evaluation service - `RE[F]`, which will differ per application.
 With it we define
 ```scala

 /*